bifurcationkit/BifurcationKitDocs.jl/docs/src/borderedlinearsolver.md

 > 1. In the case where `ls = DefaultLS()`, the factorisation of `A` is cached so the second linear solve is very fast

 There are more options to `BorderingBLS`.
-First, the residual can be checked using the option `checkPrecision = true`.
+First, the residual can be checked using the option `check_precision = true`.
 If the residual is above a prescribed tolerance, an iterative method is used based on several bordering transformations.
 This is the *BEC+k* algorithm in [^Govaerts].

 ## Full Matrix-Free `MatrixFreeBLS`